 Join us for our next session of “Come Walk in our Moccasins”.
 Dates for upcoming mini-med schools will be announced on this page.
 The post-secondary session is typically scheduled for the month of January, while the youth event is held in February of each year.
 Guidance counsellors, students and other interested parties may also contact our Indigenous Program Coordinator to request to be added to our mailing list and receive a notice regarding our upcoming mini-med school sessions.

-We have scheduled two sessions of the Mini-Med School for winter 2018.
-The first session, on Saturday January 27, 2018, is intended for post-secondary students and adults.
-The second session, on Saturday, February 24, 2018, is geared to high school students and youth.
+We have scheduled two sessions of the Mini-Med School for winter 2019.
+The first session, on Saturday January 19, 2019, is intended for post-secondary students and adults.
+The second session, on Saturday, February 23, 2019, is geared to students in Grades 7 to 12 and youth.

 The deadlines to register are as follows: